jlahuisman/jlahuisman.github.io/about.md

 When I'm not doing research, you can find me in the kitchen!
 I keep a log of good recipes I have tried on [my other site](https://www.honestcookingblog.com/).

+And if you're also interested in iconicity, make sure to check out IcoSem, our fantastic seminar group run by [Ian Joo](https://ianjoo.github.io/).
+We get together once a year to talk about all things iconicity, and for the rest of the year we have a great [facebook group](https://www.facebook.com/groups/697272740766384) together which we use for general discussions.
+You can find slides and recordings of previous talks on our osf [here](https://osf.io/p2c5g/).
+Welcome to join!